The Virtual Currency Regulation Review: Canada

 The process of virtual currency mining, which utilises specialised, high-speed computers, is energy-intensive.
 While virtual currency mining is not specifically regulated in Canada at this time, the use of virtual currency mining hardware may be subject to provincial or municipal requirements, or both, relating to the use of energy.

-Canada's cold temperatures and low electricity costs make it particularly attractive for virtual currency miners.60 This increased demand for electricity has caused some provincial and municipal governments to re-evaluate how to process requests from virtual currency miners going forward.
+Canada's cold temperatures and low electricity costs have made it particularly attractive for virtual currency miners.88 The surge in demand for electricity in this sector has caused some provincial and municipal governments to re-evaluate how to process requests from virtual currency miners going forward.

-On 25 April 2019, Quebec's Régie de l'énergie issued a decision61 regarding the rates and conditions for electricity use by blockchain (including virtual currency) clients.
-In its decision, the Régie de l'énergie, among other things, approved the creation of a new 'blockchain' consumer category and approved the creation of a reserved block of 300 megawatts (MW) for this category, of which 50MW must be allocated to blockchain projects of 5MW or less.
+On 25 April 2019, Quebec's Régie de l'énergie issued a decision89 approving the creation of a new 'blockchain' consumer category and approved the creation of a reserved block of 300 megawatts (MW) for this category, of which 50MW must be allocated to blockchain projects of 5MW or less.
 On 5 June 2019, Hydro-Quebec launched a request for proposals with respect to the allocation of the 300MW block reserved for the blockchain consumer category.
-Projects will be evaluated based on economic and environmental criteria, including number of direct jobs in Quebec, total payroll of direct jobs in Quebec, capital investment in Quebec and total electricity use.
+Projects will be evaluated based on economic and environmental criteria, including the number of direct jobs in Quebec, total payroll of direct jobs in Quebec, capital investment in Quebec and total electricity use.

 Criminal and civil fraud and enforcement